– Bilingual extraction already carried out

 The context information, sometimes located in the text record between square brackets, is moved to a separate property, so it does not hinder finding a match for the word when it occurs in the text to be translated.

-– Numerical Subject property converted into meaningful text
+– English Subject property localized into target language

 – Obvious errors in the IATE termbase corrected